benjaminion/upgrading-ethereum-book/src/book.md

 </div>

 The chain grows as nodes add their blocks to its tip.
-This is accomplished by temporarily selecting a "leader", an individual node that wins the right to extend the chain.
+This is accomplished by temporarily selecting a "leader", an individual node that has the right to extend the chain.
 In proof of work the leader is the miner that first solves the proof of work puzzle for its block.
 In Ethereum's proof of stake the leader is selected pseudo-randomly from the pool of active stakers.

-The leader (also called the block proposer) gets the right to add a single block to the chain, and has full responsibility for selecting and ordering the transactions in its block.
+The leader (usually know as the block proposer) adds a single block to the chain, and has full responsibility for selecting and ordering the transactions in that block.

 The use of blocks is an optimisation.
 Each addition to the chain could in principle be a single transaction, but that would add a huge consensus overhead.
 So blocks are batches of transactions, and sometimes [people argue](https://www.bitrawr.com/bitcoin-block-size-debate-explained) about how big those blocks should be.
 In Bitcoin, the block size is limited by the number of bytes of data in the block.
 In Ethereum's proof of work chain, the block size is limited by the block gas limit.
 [Beacon block](/part3/containers/blocks#beaconblockbody) sizes are limited by hard-coded constants.

 #### Block trees

-Our neat diagram of a nice linear chain will generally reflect what we see in practice, but not always.
+Our neat diagram of a nice linear chain will for the most part reflect what we see in practice, but not always.
 Sometimes, due perhaps to network delays, or a dishonest block proposer, or client bugs, any particular node might see something more like the following.

 <a id="img_consensus_block_tree"></a>
 <div class="image" style="width: 90%">